The Court

 Players

-- Teams consist of six players .
-All players must be in uniform.
+- Teams consist of six players.
+All players must be in uniform when possible.

 - Leagues are co-ed

-- Minimum of 4 players needed to start a match.
+- A minimum of 4 players is needed to start a match.

-- No substitutions or non-registered Players are allowed unless they have registered under their city’s substitution registration
+- No non-registered Players are allowed unless they have registered under their city’s substitution registration

 Substitutions